At a glance

-- The UK data protection regime is set out in the DPA 2018, along with the GDPR (which also forms part of UK law).
+- The UK data protection regime is set out in the DPA 2018, along with the UK GDPR.
 It takes a flexible, risk-based approach which puts the onus on you to think about and justify how and why you use data.

 - The ICO regulates data protection in the UK.
 We offer advice and guidance, promote good practice, carry out audits, consider complaints, monitor compliance and take enforcement action where appropriate.

 - Why don't you tell me exactly what to do?

 - What is 'personal data'?

 - What is 'processing'?

 - What is a 'controller'?